Honyant/BevoBook/README.md

+# BevoBook
-BevoBook: AI-based application to allow easier access to course registration for UT students
+#### AI-based application to allow easier access to course registration for UT students